 The Office of the Vice-President, International (OVPI), in collaboration with the Division of the Vice-President, Research & Innovation (VPRI), are hosting a call for applications for the Horizon Europe Partnership Development Seed Grants.

-This program offers seed grants to support U of T Principal Investigators (PIs) establish or enhance international partnerships leading to Horizon Europe Pillar II applications.
+This program offers seed grants to support U of T Principal Investigators (PIs) to establish or enhance international partnerships leading to Horizon Europe Pillar II applications.
 These grants will support U of T PIs from all disciplines in collaborating with researchers from European member states and Horizon Europe associate countries.

 Eligibility: